Skip to main content

 4. Click the three dots and select Leave channel

 No. Windmill mirrors Slack’s permissions exactly.
 Raw messages from a private channel are never visible to anyone who isn’t a member of that channel — even if Windy has been added to it.Adding Windy to a private channel does not change who can see the content.
-If you can’t read the channel in Slack, you can’t read it in Windmill.The only Slack data Windmill ever exposes outside of channel membership is aggregate activity counts from Slack Business Analytics (e.g., “Alex sent 42 messages on Monday”) — never message content, channel names, or DM participants.
+If you can’t read the channel in Slack, you can’t read it in Windmill.The only Slack data Windmill exposes outside of channel membership is aggregate activity counts from Slack Business Analytics, such as “Alex sent 42 messages on Monday.”
+Slack Business Analytics never exposes message content, channel names, or DM participants.

 Slack Business Analytics is only for Slack Business+ and Enterprise Grid plans.
-This connection provides additional stats about your company’s Slack usage but doesn’t give Windmill access to messages or channels.Slack (the standard connection) works with any Slack plan.
-This connection doesn’t give Windmill access to messages until you add the Slack app to specific channels.
+This integration provides additional stats about your company’s Slack usage but doesn’t give Windmill access to messages or channels.Slack (the standard integration) works with any Slack plan.
+This integration doesn’t give Windmill access to messages until you add Windy to specific channels.

 Windmill stores the following data: